null Skip to main content

 Where should we look for serial killers?

-The answers lie in the crucial connection between maps and maths.
+The answers lie in the connection between maps and maths.

-From a sixteenth-century map that remains an indispensable navigation tool on our phones, to public transport maps that both guide and mislead passengers, she reveals how maps and maths shape not only our sense of space and time but also our worldview.
+Mathematician Dr Paulina Rowinska explores the mathematical foundations of maps and cartography's impact on mathematics.
+From sixteenth-century maps which we still use on our phones to public transport maps that both guide and mislead, she uncovers how maps and maths shape our sense of space and time, and our worldview.

 'This book blew my mind, again and again' – Roma Agrawal, author of Built